Essential oils for oral and dental care, disinfection and healing of gums

 Caveat: do not use tea tree oil on cats and some other animals, however, since it can be highly toxic for them.2

-This is contrasted by the English Wikipedia which warns that Rosemary essential oil may be toxic if ingested., with no doses considered "safe" being indicated.
-Wikipedia also writes that it may have epileptogenic properties and is (rarely) linked with seizures in otherwise healthy individuals.
-Your call :-) Personally I currently use some drops every day during oil pulling and tooth brushing and apply it topically on teeth and gums over night.
+This is contrasted by the English Wikipedia which ignores the above and (until recently) even went so far as to include a warning that Rosemary essential oil may be toxic if ingested, with no indication of any doses considered "safe".
+Wikipedia also used to affirm that it might have epileptogenic properties and was (rarely) linked with seizures in otherwise healthy individuals.
+Your call :-) Personally I do not trust Wikipedia in so-called "alternative" health matters [I have seen some of their contributors actively suppress information] and currently use some drops every day during oil pulling and toothbrushing and apply it topically on teeth and gums over night.
 It has a wonderful smell of Wick Vaporub :-).
 Note: it may be wise to abstain when pregnant.

 Oil of lemon

 Essential lemon oil's properties include being stimulating, calming, anti-infection, detoxifying, antiseptic, disinfectant, antifungal, astringent etc. Enhances gum tissue formation.

 (Again, beware of conventional production which likely means the fruit has been treated with pesticides.)

 The therapeutic properties of cypress oil are described as astringent, antiseptic, haemostatic, vasoconstrictor, etc. For bleeding gums.